snovakovic/js-flock/README.md

 ### promisify.all

-Promisifies the entire object by going through the object's properties and creating an async equivalent of each function on the object.
+Promisify the entire object by going through the object's properties and creating an async equivalent of each function on the object.
 Promisify.all mutates input object by adding promisified versions to object.
 It will never overwrite existing properties of object.